Skip to main content

 • “Music?”

 The game's optimization has received mixed reviews, with many players experiencing significant performance issues, including crashes and stuttering, even on high-end hardware.
-While some users noted improvements after patches, the overall consensus is that the game struggles with optimization, which can detract from the experience, though it remains enjoyable for some despite these flaws.
+While some users noted that these problems did not severely detract from their overall enjoyment, the consensus is that the game struggles with optimization, particularly in fullscreen mode.
+Despite these challenges, some players still find the game worth playing if they can tolerate the performance hiccups.

 • “All in all, I would say this game is definitely worth your time, if you can stomach a bit of performance issues.”